What is Bone Loss?

-Bone loss often occurs following a tooth extraction, but a number of patients deal with bone loss due to periodontal disease.
+Bone loss often occurs following a tooth extraction, but some patients deal with bone loss due to periodontal disease.
 Periodontal disease, or gum disease as it is commonly called, will cause the gums to become infected with bacteria, which pulls the gum tissue away from the teeth.
 If the gums are unhealthy, they can begin to infect the bone tissue, which could cause a person to start losing their teeth.
 What begins as a mild case of gingivitis can quickly become a serious problem with a negative impact on your bones.
 Invasive surgery is required to treat serious gum disease.
 If you have lost teeth due to gum disease, you may be ineligible for dental implants as the bone and gum tissue is not healthy enough to support a dental implant.
-Schedule a free consultation with us to find out if you are eligible for dental implants.
+Schedule a consultation with us to find out if you are eligible for dental implants.

 Bone Loss and Dental Grafting Salt Lake City Utah